Content Index

-Why B&A Photos Are a Compliance Hot‑Spot
+Why Before and After Photos Are a Compliance Hot-Spot

 In Australia, advertising rules for cosmetic services intersect across TGA (therapeutic goods), AHPRA/National Law (regulated health services), and the ACL (consumer law).
 Missteps, especially with before/after images, can quickly turn an innocuous post into unlawful advertising of prescription-only medicines or misleading conduct.